shsagir/play-area-sync/docs/cloudflare.md

 ### ClouFlare SSL VS Let's Encrypt

-Many fortrabbit clients have used CloudFlare to get SSL (https) for their own custom domain without the need to book and setup a custom cert here.
+Many fortrabbit clients have used CloudFlare to get SSL, see our [HTTPS article](/https) as well, for their own custom domain without the need to book and setup a custom cert here.
 Now, fortrabbit also offers free SSL certificates via (free and zero-config) Let's Encrypt.
 So if that is your aim, you'll might not need CloudFlare.

 ### Other reasons to use CloudFlare